qdm12/gluetun-wiki/setup/advanced/kubernetes.md

 See the [original issue #2521 comment which resolved this](https://github.com/qdm12/gluetun/issues/2521#issuecomment-2453592258)

-## Reverse proxy running on the local network
+## Networking for reverse proxies running on the local network when using Unbound
 Some configurations might require interacting with a service that is running behind a reverse proxy on the local network, this can be accomplished without adding a public DNS record by using the `hostAliases` directive and configuring some environmental variables for the gluetun pod.